TKFX Help - Troubleshooting

 1) Are both devices connected to the same network?
 Your computer and mobile device must be connected to the same WIFI network.

 2) Is Bonjour service running (Windows only)?
 UBRIDGE uses Bonjour to announce a service on the network.
 In order for this to happen, Bonjour service must be running.
 To confirm if Bonjour is running, open Services on Windows, look for “Bonjour” service and ensure that it is enabled and running.
+Sometimes this service cannot be found due to some particularities, namely: tight firewall settings, Windows firewall, router configuration, etc.

 4) Do you use anti-virus software?
 Sometimes, anti-virus software can block network traffic.
 Try to temporaly disable your anti virus software or check it's settings.